ethicalkhawaja/ethicalkhawaja/README.md

 ---
 ## 🧠 About Me
-- 🔭 Practicing Cisco Packet Tracer networking labs
+🛠️ Practicing Cisco Packet Tracer networking labs
-- 🌱 Learning networking fundamentals and Python basics
-- 💬 Interested in understanding how networks work
+🐍 Learning Python basics and building beginner projects 🔎 Interested in understanding how networks work and how they can be secured
 ---
 ## 🛠 Skills
 - Networking Concepts(CCNA)